Skip to main content

 If wrapper has wrong permissions or line endings:

-# Flux-Orbit automatically:
+# Deploy with Git automatically:

 # 1. Makes wrapper executable